Built-In Event Types

 Performance Schema Unavailable

-• The agent is not able to collect metrics from the database because the performance_schema is not enabled.
+- The agent is not able to collect metrics from the database because the

 PostgreSQL User Lacks Privileges